CLiMB Lab @ Stanford

 Laboratory for Computation & Language in Minds & Brains

 Welcome to the online home of the CLiMB Lab at Stanford!
 The grand goal of the lab is to solve human language comprehension.
 How do our brains go from sensation to meaning so effortlessly, and how do they learn this ability from experience?
-This simple goal presents immense challenges because understanding language requires understanding the different processes that collectively constrain it: learning, computation, and brain function.
+This simple goal presents immense challenges because understanding language requires understanding the different processes that shape it: learning, computation, and brain function.
 We therefore take an interdisciplinary approach that reflects this scope, recruiting trainees from many academic backgrounds (linguistics, computer science, psychology, cognitive science, and neuroscience) and building a culture where cross-disciplinary training and integrative research are the norm: linguists run neuroimaging experiments, computer scientists run human behavioral experiments, and neuroscientists study the functional organization of artificial intelligence (AI) models.

 Contact us at [email protected]